Things to Do in Democratic Republic of the Congo in September

 Best Activities in September

-Virunga National Park Mountain Gorilla Tracking
+Virunga National Park gorilla trekking

 September Events & Festivals